j3po/rodecasterfilesplit/README.md

 ## rc_split

 If you have a simple podcasting setup without additional equipment (smartphone, PC, bluetooth), then you only need the "builtin" sources.
-Therefore only the following channels are exported.

 The command is the same as before: `rc_split.bat <inputfile> <prefix>`

+Only the following channels are exported:

 ```bash
 ###########################